-What are factors are responsible for development of a mole?
+What are factors are responsible for the development of a mole?

 Genetics: Moles can run in families and these can be darker and larger in size than average moles.
 Sometimes described as atypical moles, these moles require regular checks and sometimes removal.